[vc_column_text icon=”icon-bullhorn” pb_margin_bottom=”no” pb_border_bottom=”no” width=”1/1″ el_position=”first last”]

-The tenth issue of the Michigan Business & Entrepreneurial Law Review has been published!
+The seventeenth issue of the Michigan Business & Entrepreneurial Law Review has been published!
 Our subscribers will find the following works inside.

 9 Mich.
 Bus. & Entrepreneurial L. Rev. ___ (2020)

 Abstract: It may sound trivial, yet how we define accredited investor (AI) is critical.
 Among other things, U.S. securities laws and regulations make it easier for AIs to invest in privately held companies through “exempt offerings,” which are offerings not “registered” under the 1933 Securities Act.
 This results in AIs having investment opportunities that are unavailable to non-accredited investors (non-AIs).
 Moreover, the amount raised in exempt offerings has been increasing both absolutely and relative to the amount raised in registered offerings.
 In fact, the Director of the SEC’s Division of Corporate Finance recently indicated that “[c]ompanies raised $2.9 trillion in private markets [in 2018], compared to $1.4 trillion in public markets . . . .”
 The importance of making more exempt offerings available to current non-AIs is frequently noted.
 Further, the pool of capital available to new ventures is essentially limited to the amount AIs are willing and able to invest.
 This is because it is too expensive for new ventures to participate in registered (i.e., public) offerings.
 It is also well established that these entrepreneurial ventures, which frequently need additional capital, have a significant impact on our economy.
 Thus, converting current non-AIs into AIs would create new investment opportunities, provide a much needed source of capital for entrepreneurial ventures, and have an economic impact.